How to Prepare Data for Tableau with FME (Processing Spreadsheets)

 Since we want to overwrite the Tableau file we initially wrote, open the properties again and change the Table Handling to Drop and Create.

-9. Run workspace and confirm .hyper file exists
+9. Run Workspace and Confirm .hyper File Exists

 Let's run our final workspace!
 Click on the Run button.
 Confirm the .hyper file and DataCleanup.xlsx files were created using Windows Explorer.

-10. (Optional) Examine .hyper file in Tableau
+10. (Optional) Examine the .hyper File in Tableau

 For example, we can create a simple map view to see the data points overlaid on a map.
-Create a new sheet then double-click on geometry to see the individual points.
+Create a new sheet, then double-click on geometry to see the individual points.
 Finally, color them by status to get an overall view of which businesses currently have active licenses.

 Was this article helpful?